 Path to Membership

-If you have been attending worship for a while and are interested in becoming a member of TPUUF, please contact our Minister, Rev. Larry Peers, a greeter, or a member of the Board of Trustees.
+If you have been attending worship for a while and are interested in becoming a member of TPUUF, please contact a member of the Board of Trustees.
 Those seeking to become members are required to attend two New to UU classes to learn more about Unitarian Universalism and the history and traditions of Thomas Paine Unitarian Universalist Fellowship.
-These classes are offered during odd-numbered months on consecutive Sundays, so please contact Rev. Larry Peers if you are interested in attending either of these classes.
+These classes are offered during odd-numbered months on consecutive Sundays.
+IMPORTANT NOTE: we are not currently conducting any of these classes due to the ongoing Covid-19 pandemic.
+The Board of Trustees can provide further information regarding modified procedures during this time.
 Following these classes, a meeting will be scheduled with the minister to answer any lingering questions.

 Membership in our fellowship is a simple process, but one with deep meaning.
 Members do not have to follow prescribed beliefs.
 The final step in the membership process consists of signing the book in the presence of a board member.
 An official New Member Welcoming Ceremony will be held during a worship service.
 We ask of our members that they participate, volunteer, and pledge to the best of their ability, but there is no minimum requirement.